-There was a need for a sea route to India for trade as European countries growing rapidly and they need a market for supply and for spices.
+There was a need for a sea route to India for trade as European countries grew rapidly and they needed a market for supply and for spices.
 The Portuguese were first followed by the Dutch, English, Danes, and the French respectively to reach India.

 Portuguese navigator, Vasco-Da-Gama arrived at Calicut in May 1498, on that time the Hindu ruler of Calicut was Zamorin (Samuthiri), who welcomed him very friendly.

 - Vasco da Gama stayed in India for three months.
 At the time of returning to Portugal, he carried it back with Cargoes and by selling it in his region got a huge profit.
-After watching this, other profit-seeking merchants of Europe tempted to come to India for trade and benefit.
+After watching this, other profit-seeking merchants of Europe were tempted to come to India for trade and benefit.

 - Pedro Alvarez Cabral arrived in September 1500, for the trade of spices, negotiated, and established a factory at Calicut.

 - Vasco da Gama came again to India in 1501 and set up a trading factory at Cannanore.
-Calicut, Cannanore, and Cochin became the important trade centres of the Portugues.
+Calicut, Cannanore, and Cochin became the important trade centers of the Portugues.

 - In 1505, the King of Portugal appointed Francisco De Almeida as governor in India for a three-year term and he was asked to consolidate the position of the Portuguese in India and to destroy Muslim trade by seizing Aden, Ormuz, and Malacca.

 - Almeida’s vision was to make the Portuguese the master of the Indian Ocean.
 His policy was known as the Blue Water Policy (cartaze system).